 If you belong to a group or organization that supports and delivers programming whose primary focus is social service to build and enhance the social well-being of Blackfalds residents, and could benefit from grant funding, this opportunity to apply is for you.

 Application forms must be completed and submitted no later than April 1, 2021 at 4:30 p.m.

 For questions about your application please contact Blackfalds FCSS at 403.600.9066

-The Blackfalds Family and Community Support Services (FCSS) and Blackfalds Food Bank are supporting Blackfalds families during the pandemic to bring a box of healthy food supplies to help feed families.
+The Blackfalds Family and Community Support Services (FCSS), After the Grind and Blackfalds Food Bank are continuing to support Blackfalds families during the pandemic to bring a box of healthy food supplies to help feed families.

-If you are interested in donating to the program or registering for the program, please contact FCSS at 403.600.9066
+If you are interested in donating to the program or accessing the program, please contact FCSS at 403.600.9066

 For more information: